Canada CIFAR AI Chair

 Gidel’s research lies at the intersection between learning, game theory and optimization.
 He aims to build a better understanding of adversarial formulations for machine learning (ML).
 He’s interested in the fundamental reasons behind the great successes of adversarial formulations and at efficient training methods in such an adversarial context.

-- Borealis AI graduate fellowship (2019)
+- Borealis AI Graduate Fellowship, 2019

 Bose, A. J., Gidel, G., Berrard, H., Cianflone, A., Vincent, P., Lacoste-Julien, S., & Hamilton, W. L. (2020).
-Adversarial Example Games. arXiv preprint arXiv:2007.00720.
+Adversarial Example Games.

 Czarnecki, W. M., Gidel, G., Tracey, B., Tuyls, K., Omidshafiei, S., Balduzzi, D., & Jaderberg, M. (2020).
-Real World Games Look Like Spinning Tops. arXiv preprint arXiv:2004.09468.
+Real World Games Look Like Spinning Tops.

 Gidel, G., Berard, H., Vignoud, G., Vincent, P., & Lacoste-Julien, S. (2019).
-A variational inequality perspective on generative adversarial networks. arXiv preprint arXiv:1802.10551.
+A variational inequality perspective on generative adversarial networks.

-- Gidel, G., Hemmat, R. A., Pezeshki, M., Le Priol, R., Huang, G., Lacoste-Julien, S., & Mitliagkas, I. (2019, April).
+Gidel, G., Hemmat, R. A., Pezeshki, M., Le Priol, R., Huang, G., Lacoste-Julien, S., & Mitliagkas, I. (2019).
 Negative momentum for improved game dynamics.
 In The 22nd International Conference on Artificial Intelligence and Statistics (pp. 1802-1811).
 PMLR.

 Chavdarova, T., Gidel, G., Fleuret, F., & Lacoste-Julien, S. (2019).
 Reducing noise in gan training with variance reduced extragradient.
 In Advances in Neural Information Processing Systems (pp. 393-403).

-CIFAR is a registered charitable organization supported by the governments of Canada, Alberta, Ontario, and Quebec as well as foundations, individuals, corporations, and international partner organizations.
+CIFAR is a registered charitable organization supported by the governments of Canada, Alberta and Quebec, as well as foundations, individuals, corporations and Canadian and international partner organizations.